 According to the National Institute of Health’s Office of Dietary Supplements, most Americans don’t get enough B12 in their diet.
 Approximately 1.5 to 15 percent of the population is deficient in this nutrient.

-B12, also known as cobalamin because of its blue mineral cobalt, is an essential water soluble vitamin.
+B12, also known as cobalamin because of its blue mineral cobalt, is an essential water-soluble vitamin.
 It’s excreted through your urine and these losses need to be replenished and acquired through diet on a daily basis.

-Plants like sea vegetables and brewer’s yeast contain B12, however, the best sources come from animal foods like grass fed meats and organ meats, fish, eggs, and pasture raised dairy.
+Plants like sea vegetables and brewer’s yeast contain B12, however, the best sources come from animal foods like grass fed meats and organ meats, fish, eggs, and pasture-raised dairy.
 Vegans and vegetarians who don’t eat eggs are at high risk for a vitamin B12 deficiency.

 B12 promotes immune and brain function, heart and reproductive health, along with good digestion and absorption.
-It also help creates white blood cells, red blood cells, DNA, and helps iron move through the bloodstream.
+It also helps creates white blood cells, red blood cells, DNA, and helps iron move through the bloodstream.

 4 Symptoms of a Vitamin B12 Deficiency